N-HEDGER/BHISMALAB_META/CH_01_Introduction.md

 Lets suppose that we have two studies that are replications of one another.
 The first study, published by Lucky et al (2012) in Current Biology revealed a large, significant effect (N = 26, p=.0001).
 The second study, published by Unlucky et al (2015) in a low-impact journal failed to detect a statistically significant effect (N= 28, p=.12).
 Since Unlucky failed to replicate Luckys finding with a larger sample, they questioned the existence of the effect.

 These results appear to be somewhat in conflict with one another.
 The first study robustly indicated that we should reject the null hypothesis, whereas the latest evidence suggests that we should retain the null.
-Intuitively, we know that we should have more faith in the outcome of the study with the larger sample, so maybe Unlucky's conclusion should be the one that we take to the bank.
+Intuitively, we know that we should have more faith in the outcome of the study with the larger sample, so maybe Unlucky's conclusion should be the one that we 'take to the bank'.

 What happens if we perform a meta-analysis on the data?

 The code below will define some utility functions, perform a meta-analysis on the two studies, report some information about our meta-analytic model and produce a forest plot.
-We don't need to understand what all this means just yet, since we will be repeating these steps in more detail in later sections.
+We don't need to understand what all this means just yet, since we will be repeating these steps in more detail in later chapters.

 ```r